osama22711/Books/Designing_Data_Intensive_Applications/README.md

 **Vector Clocks** (arrays of counters) solve this—they tell you if two events are truly independent (concurrent) or causally related.

 This is critical for databases to detect write conflicts in multi-leader or leaderless replication.
 Without them, you can't reliably merge concurrent updates.

+# Part 3: Derived Data
+While Parts 1 and 2 focus on how a single database works and handles distribution, Part 3 looks at how multiple different data systems are integrated into a real-world, large-scale application architecture

+Part 3 is built on a crucial distinction between two types of data systems:
+- **Systems of Record (Source of Truth)**: These hold the authoritative, original version of your data.
+When new data is created, it is first written here.
+This is the primary, normalized source of truth.
+- **Derived Data Systems**: These contain data that is created by transforming or processing data from a System of Record.
+If you lose this data, you can recreate it from the original source.

+Common examples of derived data include caches, indexes, and materialized views.
+This data is technically redundant, but it is essential for achieving good read performance in complex applications. e.g. Redis

+## Chapter 10: Batch Processing